 5 hours trek, 1150m descent.

-a 4-hour, 520m descent, 420m ascent
+A 4-hour, 520m descent, 420m ascent

 A 5-hour trek, 870m ascent and 820m descent

-A 3 1/2- hour trek, 1270 m descent
+A 3 1/2-hour trek, 1270 m descent

-The morning walk follows Seduwa village, a pleasant trek observing the local farm villages and their daily lives and ends at Seduwa for an overnight stop.
+The morning walk follows Seduwa village, a pleasant trek observing the local farm villages and their daily lives and ends at Seduwa with a lunch stop.
+In the afternoon, a short drive downhill brings you to Tumlingtar airport for the last overnight stay around the Nepal Far Eastern region.

 The best time is from mid-March to June, when most of the day is clear for views hills are alive with wildflowers in full bloom, especially rhododendron of various colours (national flower of Nepal).